thin-edge/thin-edge.io/docs/src/install/index.md

 Check out the [init systems](../operate/installation/init_systems.md) for more information on the service definitions.

 :::info
-If the script detects that Systemd is installed, then it will not install anything as thin-edge.io comes with Systemd service definitions.
+If the script detects that Systemd is installed, then it will not install anything as %%te%% comes with Systemd service definitions.
 :::

 ## Supported Linux Package Managers

 The following Linux Package Managers are supported out-of-the-box.
-For all other Linux distributions, the tarball (.tar.gz binary) can be used to add the thin-edge.io executables/binaries.
+For all other Linux distributions, the tarball (.tar.gz binary) can be used to add the %%te%% executables/binaries.

 <div>
     <div class="row">